-24 Griffiths J, Rao M, Adshead F, Thorpe A (Eds).
-The Health Practitioner's Guide to Climate Change.
-London: Earthscan; 2009 the Sustainable development Special Interest Group (SIG), on behalf of the FPH, builds on the vision and strategic priorities set out in the FPH Strategy 2020-25,25 and seeks to support members to go further in their work on this important agenda.
-Further details on recent action and the development of this strategy can be found in the appendix.
+Many members across all four nations of the UK and globally are already pursuing principles of environmental sustainability and resilience in their work to improve and protect health, and to reduce health inequalities.
+This strategy, led by the Climate and Health Committee and supported by the Sustainable Development Special Interest Group (SIG), on behalf of the FPH, builds on the vision and strategic priorities set out in the FPH Strategy 2020-25,25 and seeks to support members to go further in their work on this important agenda.
+Further details on recent action and the development of this strategy can be found on the FPH website.

-We are already witnessing the impacts of climate change and without significant actions then there will be further avoidable increases in morbidity and mortality from the effects of climate change.
-Given the scale of the crisis and the urgency required in order to mitigate and adapt to the impacts of climate change, the FPH must rapidly build on the action to date with greater ambition and pace.
-The COP26 conference in Glasgow in November 2021 is a crucial moment for countries to come together to deliver goals that honour the goals in the Paris Agreement.
+We are already witnessing the impacts of climate change and without significant actions then there will be further avoidable increases in morbidity and mortality from the effects of climate change.26 Given the scale of the crisis and the urgency required in order to mitigate and adapt to the impacts of climate change, the FPH must rapidly build on the action to date with greater ambition and pace.